-Every year, the Netherlands reports, both nationally and internationally, on the pollutants that are released into the air due to the use of products.
-These pollutants include solvents from cosmetics, air fresheners, aerosols, paints and the substances released when wood is burned and fireworks set off.
-This entails all the substances that are listed in the Netherlands Pollutant Emission Register and must be reported for these sectors.
+Each year, the Netherlands reports both nationally and internationally on emissions of polluting substances into the air as a consequence of the use of consumer products, the construction industry and the service industry.
+Examples of these substances include solvents in cosmetics, air fresheners, aerosol cans and paint, and substances released when lighting wood fires and fireworks.
+This includes all substances listed in the Netherlands' Emission Registration that require reporting for these sectors.